ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 only 140 or 160 characters long.
 Which is it?
 *Answer*: Check the stamp disposition workflow.

+*Question*: When should we enable/disable "Save as Draft" button?
+*Answer*: Always leave it enabled per Chris + UX.

 ## Things to do

-1. Get logic working that conditionally allows the user to it the "Save as Draft" button depending on whether the minimum amount of fields are populated

-2. Submit Order as Draft (Note: Edit should reopen form, maybe special order type?)
+- Submit Order as Draft (Note: Edit should reopen form, maybe special order type?)

-3. Figure out how to handle the side-by-side form and in-progress PDF situation
+- Figure out how to handle the Preview Pdf Functionality (UX committed to creating additional mock on 6/26/2024)

-4. Undraft order to case
+- Validation for Docket Entry Description as required, Enter docket entry description (as could be blanked out)

+- Update CSS to Match Mocks

+- Determine if Additional order text should maintain formatting (line breaks + spacing, thought is yes?)

 ## Notes